hangwl/DataScience/README.md

 ### Probit Model

-In a probit model, a cumulative standard normal density function can be used to model a binary response.
-THE CDF function will produce probabilities between 0 and 1.
+In a probit model, a cumulative standard normal density function (CDF) can be used to model a binary response.
+The CDF function will produce probabilities between 0 and 1.
 It is symmetric, smooth, and asymptotic along the probabilities of 0 and 1.

 In a probit model, partial effects are not constant and will be related to values of its predictor variables.